pestphp/docs/filtering-tests.md

 <a name="dirty"></a>
 ### `--dirty`

-With the `--dirty` option, you may run the modified tests that have uncommitted changes according to Git.
-This can be useful, when the user is developing a set of tests for a new feature, and don't want to run the entire test suite all the time.
+The `--dirty` option instructs Pest to only run tests that have uncommitted changes according to Git.
+This is often useful when you're developing a set of tests for a new feature and don't want to run the entire test suite each time Pest is invoked.

 ```bash
 /vendor/bin/pest --dirty